tbResList Print — GA Gallic acid

 <br>

-Oral bioavailability is moderate but subject to rapid conjugation (glucuronide/sulfate/methylated metabolites).
+Oral bioavailability is well absorbed but subject to rapid conjugation (glucuronide/sulfate/methylated metabolites).
 Many cytotoxic in-vitro concentrations are in the 10–100 µM range, often higher than typical plasma levels after dietary intake.<br>

 <br>